Agoric/documentation/main/getting-started/ertp-introduction.md

 2. Send this `payment` to a recipient object as a message.

 To receive assets in ERTP:

-1. Create a `purse` for the asset kind you'll receive.
-Since an empty `purse` conveys no asset rights, you create it with a less powerful `Issuer` instead of a `Mint`.
+**Note**: Since an empty `purse` conveys no asset rights, you create it with a less powerful `Issuer` instead of a `Mint`.
+We'll cover `issuers` a bit further down.

-2. Get access to the asset kind you'll receive.
+1. Get access to the *issuer* for the asset kind you'll receive.
+2. Use the `issuer` to create a `purse` for the asset kind you'll receive.
 3. Receive the message with the `payment` and deposit the `payment` in your `purse`.